SherG/tester1/site/content/post/losting-fat.md

 Progress in my circumference measurements also slowed.
 Whereas I lost a total of 3 inches from the sum of all circumference measurements taken after my first week, after the second week I lost a respectable 2.5 inches total.

+## Losing An Inch Off My Waist

 I am happy that one whole inch of that total came off my waist—the target of my fat loss efforts.

 As buoyed as I am by my results thus far I’m a little disheartened that I don’t see much of a difference in my pictures.

 I’ve made a point of keeping the lighting, the distance of the camera, background, clothing and poses the same.

 ![fat loss 50s](/img/fat-loss-francisco-villalobos.png "fat loss 50s")